Section 1: Grades 6-8, Mon, Fri: 4:30PM-5:15PM EST

 Section 1: Grades 6-8, Fri, Sat: 7PM-7:45PM EST

-Health and Fitness is a course that will assist students in improving their lifestyle by teaching them to balance their diets as well as how to stay fit.
-The lessons will cover a variety of different topics such as “The Best Ab Workout” as well as topics like “Good and Healthy Smoothie Recipes”.
+Health and Fitness is a course that will assist students in improving their lifestyle by learning to balance their diets as well as staying fit.
+The lessons will cover varieties of different topics such as “The Best Ab Workout” as well as topics like “Good and Healthy Smoothie Recipes”.
 Every class will include one healthy recipe alongside a demonstration on how to make the recipe.

 "Plant-based" is way more than just lettuce on a plate.
 This course introduces the world of plant-based eating through a delicious handful of recipes.
 If you want to: learn different ways to swap out animal products and craft beautiful, satiating, and most importantly, tasty meals that will impress both you and your family, then this is the course for you.
 From creamy pastas to not-your-average tacos, join Olivia in your kitchen to cook up something new.

 Section 1: Grades 3-6, Mon, Fri: 6PM-6:45PM EST